Lulkafe/BinaryCalc/README.md

 # Binary Calculator
-A simple calculator for binary manipulation. \
+A simple calculator for bit manipulation. \
 You can directly flip bits by a click and immediately see the result.

 A demo is available [here](https://lulkafe.github.io/BinaryCalc/)